liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/wrong-career.md

 tags:
   - career change

 description: It happens.
 The career you thought would be perfect for you turns out to be a disaster.
-What now?
+What do after.
 ---

 What if you made a career decision but then realised it was the wrong move?
 What do you do?